Delicious and always tender pork tenderloin, with a souvlaki marinade and served with a cherry tomato salad. Cook in the oven, a grill pan or the BBQ.

 Cook's Notes

-A grill pan is also an option, though the pork when butterflied is quite large, so unless you have a large grill pan, it may not fit to lay flat.
-Personally, I find the grill pan more work than it's worth just to get a few grill lines, as cleaning them afterwards is a bear!
+- A grill pan is also an option, though the pork when butterflied is quite large, so unless you have a large grill pan, it may not fit to lay flat.
+Personally, I find the grill pan more work than it’s worth just to get a few grill lines, as cleaning them afterwards is a bear!

-Souvlaki Marinated Pork Tenderloin
+Get the Recipe: Greek Souvlaki Pork Tenderloin

 Ingredients

-- 1 1/2 lb. pork tenderloin
+- 1 1/2 lb. pork tenderloin, fat and silver skin removed

-Souvlaki Marinade:
+Pork Souvlaki Marinade:

-- 3 cloves garlic (smashed)
+- 3 cloves garlic, smashed

-- 1/2 tsp paprika
+- 1/2 teaspoons paprika

-- 1/2 tsp salt
+- 1/2 teaspoon salt

 - Freshly ground pepper

-- 1/2 cup English cucumber (grated and squeezed to remove moisture)
+- 1/2 cup English cucumber, grated and squeezed to remove moisture

 - 1/2 cup plain Greek-style yogurt

-- 2 tsp lemon juice
+- 2 teaspoons lemon juice

-- 1 clove garlic (minced)
+- 1 clove garlic, minced

-- 1/4 tsp salt
+- 1/4 teaspoon salt

 Marinated Cherry Tomatoes (Optional):

-- 15 cherry tomatoes (halved)
+- 15 cherry tomatoes, halved

-- 1/4 cup feta cheese (crumbled or diced)
+- 1/4 cup feta cheese, crumbled or diced

 - Pinch dried oregano